Home / How To / How to Make and Freeze Basil Pesto

 Finish with some salt and pepper to taste, before turning on your food processor.

-Finish off with the fresh lemon juice, and you are ready to serve over some pasta, brushed onto grilled meat, or whatever you can think of!
+Finish it off with the fresh lemon juice, and you are ready to serve over some pasta, brushed onto grilled meat, or whatever you can think of!

 How to make and freeze basil pesto.